Kotlin/kotlin-spec/docs/src/md/kotlin.core/type-constraints.md

 > where `a`, `b`, `c` are some expressions with unknown types (having no other type constraints besides the implicit ones).
 >
 > Assume the type variables generated for them are $A$, $B$ and $C$ respectively, the type variable for `e` is $E$.
-> According to [the conditional expression rules][Conditional expression], this produces the following relations:
+> According to [the conditional expression rules][Conditional expressions], this produces the following relations:
 >
 > - $C <: \texttt{kotlin.Boolean}$
 > - $E = \LUB(A, B)$